nucypher/nucypher/docs/source/demos/finnegans_wake_demo.md

 ## Overview

-This demo is an example of a NuCypher decentralized network allowing Alice to share a data with Bob using proxy re-encryption paradigm.
+This demo is an example of a NuCypher decentralized network allowing Alice to share data with Bob using proxy re-encryption.
 This enables the private sharing of data between participants in public consensus networks, without revealing data keys to intermediary entities.

 |Step | Character | Operation                                                                                       |